This page describes the use of the Odyssey Access tool for account signup. This application replaces the RC Account Tool.

 You must select a PI and an approver from the available list

-You must select both a PI, for organizational purposes, and an approver for the account.
+Unless you have chosen FACULTY, you must select both a PI, for organizational purposes, and an approver for the account.
 When you select your PI, the list of approvers is populated.
 This will either be the PI herself, a list of designated lab managers or both.

 In the old RC Account Tool, if your PI was not among those listed, you could hand enter her information.
 This is no longer an option.
 Your PI must have an account before you can signup.